Consensys/eth2.0-dafny/README.md

 The semantics are executable and can be used for testing e.g. symbolic execution.
 * the [initial formal verification of the Casper protocol](https://runtimeverification.com/blog/runtime-verification-completes-formal-verification-of-ethereum-casper-protocol/).
 * the [verification of the deposit smart contract](https://blog.ethereum.org/2020/02/04/eth2-quick-update-no-8/)

-More recently, a [security audit](https://blog.ethereum.org/2020/03/31/eth2-quick-update-no-10/) was performed by LeastAuthority.
+* a [security audit](https://blog.ethereum.org/2020/03/31/eth2-quick-update-no-10/) was performed by LeastAuthority.
 The code was manually reviewed and some potential security vulnerabilities highlighted.

 Our work aims to complement the previous work by providing a thorough formal verification of the Eth2.0 phase 0 specifications.